 Retirement plan advisors and sponsors: Ask a John Hancock Investments retirement specialist for a detailed review of how John Hancock Multimanager Target-Date Portfolios can fit into your plan or practice.

-The portfolio’s performance depends on the advisor’s skill in determining asset class allocations, the mix of underlying funds, and the performance of those underlying funds.
-The portfolio is subject to the same risks as the underlying funds and exchange-traded funds in which it invests: Stocks and bonds can decline due to adverse issuer, market, regulatory, or economic developments; foreign investing, especially in emerging markets, has additional risks, such as currency and market volatility and political and social instability; the securities of small companies are subject to higher volatility than those of larger, more established companies; and high-yield bonds are subject to additional risks, such as increased risk of default.
+Portfolio performance depends on the advisor's skill in determining asset class allocations, the mix of underlying funds, and the performance of those underlying funds.
+The underlying funds' performance may be lower than the performance of the asset class that they were selected to represent.
+The portfolio is subject to the same risks as the underlying funds and ETFs in which it invests: Stocks and bonds can decline due to adverse issuer, market, regulatory, or economic developments; foreign investing, especially in emerging markets, has additional risks, such as currency and market volatility and political and social instability; the securities of small companies are subject to higher volatility than those of larger, more established companies; and high-yield bonds are subject to additional risks, such as increased risk of default.
+Owning an ETF generally reflects the risks of owning the underlying securities it is designed to track, which may cause lack of liquidity, more volatility, and increased management fees.
+Hedging and other strategic transactions may increase volatility of a portfolio and could result in a significant loss.
+Each portfolio's name refers to the approximate retirement year of the investors for whom the portfolio's asset allocation strategy is designed.
+The portfolios with dates further off initially allocate more aggressively to stock funds.
+As a portfolio approaches or passes its target date, the allocation will gradually migrate to more conservative, fixed-income funds.
+The principal value of each portfolio is not guaranteed and you could lose money at any time, including at, or after, the target date.
 Liquidity—the extent to which a security may be sold or a derivative position closed without negatively affecting its market value, if at all—may be impaired by reduced trading volume, heightened volatility, rising interest rates, and other market conditions.
-Please see the portfolio’s prospectus for additional risks.
+Please see the portfolios' prospectuses for additional risks.